Kite

 Applicability and assumptions

-The system works best for ships over 30 metres and in speeds less than 16 knots, independent of vessel age.
-Another important factor is the amount of time the kites can be used and yield an effect.
-Due to prevailing winds and other limitations of the kite system, it is assumed that the kites can only be used 20% and 30% of the time for small and large ships, respectively.
+The system works best for ships over 30 meters and in speeds less than 16 knots, independent of vessel age.
+Another key factor is the amount of time the kites can be used and yield an effect.
+Due to prevailing winds and other limitation of the kite system, it is assumed that the kites can only be used 20% and 30% of the time for small and large ships, respectively.
 Kites are more favourable on long international trades where larger ships tend to trade.

 Size of kite [m2] Power generated [kW]